FOLIAGE FROM PHOENIX

 Connecting to %s

 Notify me of new posts via email.

 This entry was posted on October 4, 2012 at 11:07 pm and filed under Weekly Photo Challenge.
 You can follow any responses to this entry through the RSS feed.

 Tags: orange tree, palm trees, Phoenix Arizona, photography, Postaday2012, travel, Travel Theme: Foliage

-Blog at WordPress.com.
+Create a free website or blog at WordPress.com.
 The Sunburn Theme.

 Get every new post delivered to your Inbox.

 Join 1,514 other followers